Chetan-Seth/Java-Automation-Framework/README.md

 Before running this framework, ensure the following software is installed on your system:

 Java 11: Ensure Java is installed, and the JAVA_HOME environment variable is set.
 Maven: Ensure Maven is installed and added to the system path.
-Download Maven
-Features
+Download from https://maven.apache.org/download.cgi Features

 Data-Driven Testing: Utilizes libraries like OpenCSV, Apache POI, and Gson for managing test data from CSV, Excel, and JSON files.
 Cross-Browser Testing: Allows tests to run on different browsers.
 Headless Mode: Enables faster execution by running tests in headless mode.